ALEKS Math Placement Exam

 Take a practice exam at home and work in the ALEKS Prep and Learning Modules (PPL).
 You are encouraged to work for the highest placement possible by reviewing and sharpening your skills.
 To do this you begin by taking a practice placement exam online at home.
 After taking the exam, you will be given a list of online learning modules you can work through before you arrive at Jump Start orientation.
 The official placement will be determined by performance on the proctored exam administered during Jump Start.
 Learn more about taking the practice assessment at home.

 How can I improve my score on a proctored re-take of the exam?

 In order to retake the exam in a proctored environment you must work at least eight hours in the ALEKS Prep and Learning Modules (PPL).
 You will access the modules through Concordia Connect the same way you accessed the exam during Jump Start.

 When can I take re-take a proctored exam?

-Only a proctored on-campus exam score counts towards placement.
-If you have worked eight hours in the PPL, you may re-take the exam on-campus.
-Please contact your Admissions counselor for the Week of Welcome exam schedule or inquire about the possibility of taking the exam during a scheduled Jumpstart placement exam session.
+Only a proctored on-campus exam score counts toward placement.
+If you have worked eight hours in the PPL, you may re-take the exam on campus.
+Please contact Dr. Mary Goetting, Math Department chair, at Mary.Goetting@CUChicago.edu for a list of dates available for a re-take.